Frequently Asked Questions of New Drivers

 7. If you had an appointment and couldn't take the test for some of the reasons mentioned above you can...

-8. How can I get the "Proof of Enrollment" form OL 392 that I will need in order to take my written test?
+8. How can I get the "Proof of Enrollment" form OL 392?

 9. Does Referral Driving School offer classroom drivers education?